 Modeling Environments

-Conning uses three separate modeling environments: a development environment, a test environment, and a production environment.
+For the GEMS® software, Conning uses three separate modeling environments: a development environment, a test environment, and a production environment.
 These environments are based in separate work areas, with different permissions granted to users per their roles within the model governance framework.

 All model changes occur in the development environment.
 Models are copied from the production environment into the development environment, where full editing access is available.
 Using this version of the model, developers make the necessary changes, conduct testing and complete the required change documentation to meet all governance requirements.